oscarqjh/unity-argon-assault-2023/README.md

 ## How to play

-The goal of the game is to reach the landing pad (yellow) by maneuvering through the obstacles.
+The goal of the game is to shoot down enemies while dodging any obstacles in your path.
+Each hit on enemy grants you score, while colliding with any obstacles sets you back to spawn.

 The game is hosted [here](https://sharemygame.com/@Aerialguard/argon-assault), or alternatively, download the `.rar` from this github's releases to try out the game!